garrandall/popular-music-data/tracks/sensual-seduction-snoop-dogg.md

 ---

 I'm gonna take my time mmime!
-She gonna get hers before I...
+She gonna get hers before I
 I'm gonna take it slow...ow...oo...ow,
-I'm not gonna rush to stroll, so she can get a...
+I'm not gonna rush to stroll, so she can get a
 Sensual seduction-duction so she can get a..
 Sensual seduction-duction ohwhoa!
 So she can get a sensual seduction-duction duction